Azure/bicep-registry-modules/avm/res/network/load-balancer/inbound-nat-rule/README.md

 - Type: bool
 - Default: `False`

-### Parameter: `frontendPortRangeEnd`

-The port range end for the external endpoint.
-This property is used together with BackendAddressPool and FrontendPortRangeStart.
-Individual inbound NAT rule port mappings will be created for each backend address from BackendAddressPool.

-- Required: No
-- Type: int
-- Default: `-1`

-### Parameter: `frontendPortRangeStart`

-The port range start for the external endpoint.
-This property is used together with BackendAddressPool and FrontendPortRangeEnd.
-Individual inbound NAT rule port mappings will be created for each backend address from BackendAddressPool.

-- Required: No
-- Type: int
-- Default: `-1`

 ### Parameter: `idleTimeoutInMinutes`

 The timeout for the TCP idle connection.
 The value can be set between 4 and 30 minutes.
 The default value is 4 minutes.
 This element is only used when the protocol is set to TCP.